angelfish dominance

 Overcrowding

-An overcrowded tank will limit the space they have to care for the eggs.
-This will easily increase aggression levels.
+An overcrowded tank will limit the space available to care for the eggs, increasing aggression levels.

 Dirty Tank

-A filthy tank will require more cleaning by the pair in order to prepare their territory.
+A filthy tank will require more cleaning by the pair to prepare their territory.
 This causes them to:

 Tiredness

 The pair’s combative nature continues once the eggs are laid.
 The parents will hover around the area.
-They’ll look out for their brood and protect them as much as they can.
+They’ll look out for their brood and protect them as much as possible.

 They will also maintain a high rate of water circulation around the eggs.
 This is done by constantly swimming around them.
 They take turns doing this, but the process is tiring.
 It causes the angelfish parents to become high-strung and confrontational.